pbenichou/docker-cobol-sample/README.md

-# docker-cobol-sample
-Écriture d'un microservice Docker en langage COBOL
+# COBOL running in a Docker Container on Debian (version HTTPD PHP)